-- 72. From the RP waiver component, all orders executed on such a system must comply with the usual RP waiver requirements.
+- 56. When a trading venue operates under such a combination of waivers, it should not execute LIS orders at prices other than the corresponding reference price as specified in Article 4(1) and 4(2) of MiFIR. - 57.
+From the RP waiver component, all orders executed on such a system must comply with the usual RP waiver requirements.
 Under Article 4(1)(a) of MiFIR, a RP waiver may only be granted in respect of a system hence if a trading venue is granted a RP waiver, this waiver and the limitation of its use should apply to all orders placed into the system.
-An application of the waiver limited only to selected orders placed into the system is not possible based on the wording of Article 4(1)(a) of MiFIR. - 73.
+An application of the waiver limited only to selected orders placed into the system is not possible based on the wording of Article 4(1)(a) of MiFIR. - 58.
 Where a waiver request is a combination of waivers including LIS and RP, any transaction resulting from the matching of orders where at least one order is not LIS is subject to Article 5 of MiFIR and counts for the double volume cap calculations.